 You can synchronize your app with the AEM Forms server and can work with forms on your mobile device.

 With AEM Forms server without AEM Forms workflow, a form enabled for syncing in the app is rendered in the AEM Forms app.
 Forms are available in the Forms tab of the app, can be submitted or saved as a draft.
-Adaptive forms and mobile forms are supported in the app.
+Adaptive forms (without lazy loading) and mobile forms are supported in the app.